Demonfail/Push3d/README.md

 Name | Type | Description
 ---- | ---- | -----------
 surSsao | `real` | The surface to draw the SSAO to. surWork | `real` | A working surface used for blurring the SSAO.
-Must have the same size as `surSsao`!. surDepth | `real` | A surface containing the scene depth. surNormal | `real` | A surface containing the scene normals. matView | `array` | The view matrix used when rendering the scene.
+Must have the same size as `surSsao`! surDepth | `real` | A surface containing the scene depth. surNormal | `real` | A surface containing the scene normals. matView | `array` | The view matrix used when rendering the scene.